se-edu/se-book/projectDuke/extensions-fragment.md

 Use Gradle to automate some of the build tasks of the project.

 Gradle support is provided as a separate branch (named `add-gradle-support`) in the Duke repo.
-Therefore, you can follow the _scenario 2_ in the guide below.
+Therefore, ==merge that branch to your `master` branch, and follow the _scenario 2_ in the guide below==.

 Refer to the [_Gradle tutorial_ @SE-EDU](https://se-education.org/guides/tutorials/gradle.html) to learn how to use Gradle (in the context of this project).